rationalis-petra/pico/README.md

 ```

 ### Types
-All values in relic have a type.
+Thus far, you have seen some simple types, such as the numeric and procedure
+types.
 There are also types which allow combining smaller values into a larger
 aggregate.
 The simplest way to do so is the `struct`, which associates names
 (fields) with values.
 Below, we create a struct called 'point', which has two
 integers: 'x' and 'y'.